9-Day Southwest USA Road Trip Itinerary

 After Old Tucson we checked in to our hotel.
 We stayed at the Comfort Suites at Tucson Mall.
 Again this was a budget friendly hotel without a lot of fancy amenities.
 It worked for our short one night stay in Tucson.

-Day 3: Southwest Road Trip Itinerary: Tucson, Arizona to Yuma, Arizona
+Day 3: Tucson, Arizona to Yuma, Arizona

 The next morning we had breakfast, packed our bags, and drove to the Arizona-Sonora Desert Museum for our last Tucson stop.